search-btn

 Here’s how you can bet on s1mple’s Counter-Strike matches

-Betting on esports matches in 2024 couldn’t be any easier, including those that involve s1mple, the Counter-Strike superstar.
+Betting on esports matches couldn’t be any easier, including those that involve s1mple, the Counter-Strike superstar.
 On Bitsler, you can find markets and a variety of bets for all of the biggest CS2 games around, with great odds and incredible bonuses available to you to increase your edge.

 Just navigate to the Esports tab in the Bitsler sidebar and select CS2 to list all the available Counter-Strike 2 competitive matches, with the most popular ones listed separately on the top.
 Here, you can sort by starting times and competitions to find the best game you’re looking for, including s1mple’s CS2 matches.